Distance education: Educational technology

-The modern use of electronic educational technology (also called e-learning) facilitates distance learning and independent learning by the extensive use of information and communications technology (ICT), replacing traditional content delivery by postal correspondence.
+The modern use of electronic educational technology (also called e-learning) facilitates distance learning and independent learning through the extensive use of information and communications technology (ICT), replacing traditional content delivery with postal correspondence.
 Instruction can be synchronous and asynchronous online communication in an interactive learning environment or virtual communities, in lieu of a physical classroom.
 "The focus is shifted to the education transaction in the form of a virtual community of learners sustainable across time."

-One of the most significant issues encountered in the mainstream correspondence model of distance education is the transactional distance, which results from the lack of appropriate communication between learner and teacher.
-This gap has been observed to become wider if there is no communication between the learner and teacher and has direct implications over the learning process and future endeavors in distance education.
+One of the most significant issues encountered in the mainstream correspondence model of distance education is transactional distance, which results from the lack of appropriate communication between learner and teacher.
+This gap has been observed to become wider if there is no communication between the learner and teacher and has direct implications for the learning process and future endeavors in distance education.
 Distance education providers began to introduce various strategies, techniques, and procedures to increase the amount of interaction between learners and teachers.
-These measures e.g. more frequent face-to-face tutorials, increased use of information and communication technologies including teleconferencing and the Internet, were designed to close the gap in transactional distance.
+These measures e.g. more frequent face-to-face tutorials, and increased use of information and communication technologies including teleconferencing and the Internet, were designed to close the gap in transactional distance.

 Credentials

 Online credentials for learning are digital credentials that are offered in place of traditional paper credentials for a skill or educational achievement.
+Despite their growth, the acceptability of MOOCs and online certificates varies widely among employers, and questions remain about their recognition and credibility (Kaplan & Haenlein, 2016).
 Directly linked to the accelerated development of internet communication technologies, the development of digital badges, electronic passports and massive open online courses (MOOCs) have a very direct bearing on our understanding of learning, recognition and levels as they pose a direct challenge to the status quo.
 It is useful to distinguish between three forms of online credentials: Test-based credentials, online badges, and online certificates.